 The Three Lakes Trail now climbs to reach a junction with the red-blazed Charcoal Burners Trail, which leaves to the left.
 Proceed ahead on the blue-blazed trail, which goes through mountain laurel thickets and continues through a grassy area, where it crosses a small stream.
 Just ahead, the yellow-blazed Old Mine Railroad Trail begins to the left.
 Continue along the blue-blazed Three Lakes Trail, which bears right at a fork and heads north on a relatively level footpath.
 Soon, you’ll pass Hidden Lake on the left.

 After a short climb, you'll reach dirt-and-gravel Sunken Mine Road.
 The A.T. turns right on Sunken Mine Road, but it follows the road for only 60 feet before turning left and ascending on an old woods road, first rather steeply, then more gradually.
-After passing a split rock on the left, the trail crosses a long, smooth rock and narrows to a footpath.
+After crossing a long, smooth rock, the trail narrows to a footpath.
 It descends briefly, then continues to climb to a high point, with limited views through the trees on both sides of the ridge,

 The A.T. now begins a steady descent.
-At the base of the descent, it skirts a swamp to the right, crossing its outlet stream on rocks, and bears right at a fork. in another 0.2 mile you’ll reach the grassy field at Dennytown Road where the hike began.Publication: Submitted by Daniel Chazin on 06/26/2003 updated/verified on 07/25/2012
+At the base of the descent, it skirts a swamp on the right, crossing its outlet stream on rocks, and bears right at a fork. in another 0.2 mile you’ll reach the grassy field at Dennytown Road where the hike began.Publication: Submitted by Daniel Chazin on 06/26/2003 updated/verified on 01/17/2023

 This loop hike leads to the remains of an old iron mine, passes an attractive lake, and follows the scenic Appalachian Trail along a forested ridge.